NYU Langone Health: Hardening infrastructure against climate disruptions

 NYU Langone’s commitment to environmental sustainability also significantly reduced the institution's environmental footprint.
 Energy-efficient practices, such as using renewable energy sources, have contributed to substantial reductions in greenhouse gas emissions.
 Waste reduction and recycling initiatives minimized the institution's environmental impact while conserving valuable resources.
 These efforts also yielded financial benefits for NYU Langone Health.
 Energy efficiency measures led to substantial savings on energy costs, while waste reduction and recycling efforts reduced waste disposal expenses.
 These cost savings demonstrate the economic viability of sustainability initiatives and underscore their alignment with the institution's overall financial goals.

 The benefits of resilience are manifold, including avoiding loss of life and mitigation of reputational risk.
-When Hurricane Sandy struck the Manhattan main campus in 2012, the estimated mitigation cost was $589,720,118, with an additional $1.13 billion provided by FEMA to support recovery and future-proofing.
+When Hurricane Sandy struck the Manhattan main campus in 2012, the estimated mitigation cost was $589 million, with an additional $1.13 billion provided by FEMA to support recovery and future-proofing.
 Following this incident, the EM+ER expanded its mission to include resilience and business continuity planning, added the School of Medicine and offsite locations to its scope, expanded its team to 13 staff from 2 staff, and created an executive leadership position.
 NYU Langone now holds annual protocol reviews and exercises on coastal storm preparedness to ensure all relevant staff understand their role during incidents.

 “We now embed resilience into all aspects of our planning and design, our emergency preparedness procedures, and our comprehensive hazard vulnerability analyses – while increasing our energy efficiency work to mitigate our contribution to climate change”